 Gregg got council's permission to use the city's credit card to purchase gas on a trip to Springfield Friday to pick up three surplus High Mobility Multipurpose Wheeled Vehicles — commonly known as Humvees.
 He said the vehicles would be used by city departments only in emergency situations such as during times of flooding.
 They come at no cost to the city through the Law Enforcement Surplus Organization of which the Harrisburg Police Department is a member.
 The city has acquired two dump trucks through the program and a Humvee for the police department.

 Council named Carolyn Henshaw Citizen of the Month for her years of devotion serving on the Saline County Housing Authority Board of Directors and for having served the Harrisburg school system for 29 years.

 Council named Old National Bank represented by Herb Klickner and Jason Cook Business of the Month based on the bank's help to the city in the aftermath of the Feb.
 29 tornado and for providing a space for the city's tornado memorial.

-Council approved a bid of $104,925 of Mott Excavating for the sewage pumping station replacement on Bauman Street.
+Page 2 of 2 - Council approved a bid of $104,925 of Mott Excavating for the sewage pumping station replacement on Bauman Street.

 Council gave approval to pursue legal measures as part of the process leading to eventual demolition of properties at 103 E. O'Gara St., 112 E. South St. and 107 E. South St.